SAMPLE WORKSHOP MODEL RELEASE

 Please note that all our current models must agree to this release.
 In the past one or two models have added a clause to their release stating that their photos are not to be published on the internet without their permission - these are usually models that do not have a "web presence".
 These models will only be used in the future if they agree to sign our standard workshop release because it is not practical to have models at the same event sign different releases, especially if they are in group shots together.
 Exact wording on model releases may vary from time to time.
-A full set of model releases is now included in the cost of the workshop and can be downloaded after the workshop.
+A full set of model releases is now included in the cost of the workshop and will be emailed to the photographers after the workshop.
 If you wish to use any workshop photos for commercial use you may negotiate a deal with the model.
 I usually advise our workshop models not to sign full releases for photographers at the workshop without additional compensation.

 that models are encouraged to sign full

 private sessions at the workshop and many of

 when doing a one-on-one session the model is

 rate and is granting rights to just one

 of photographers.
-Some models may be unwilling to sign a full release,
+Some models may be unwilling

 so it is generally a good idea to discuss it

 her for a private session if a full release is

 here to see a copy of the ASMP standard

 choose to use as your standard model release.
-It is considered to be

 industry standard model release.
-Click here
+Click

 for ASMP's Copyright Guide for Photographers.